bologer/anycomment.io/readme.txt

 * Added "Author" badge to comment left by post author, #45
 * All assets are now minified (css, js) = faster load time
+* Fixed issue when long texts were overflowing maximum with of the comment

 = 0.0.32 – 10.07.2018 =
 * introducing comment likes, #35